Boris Pokrovsky

-Early life
+Early life and career

 Pokrovsky was born in Moscow, Russian Empire in 1912.

-Early career

-His first production was a staging of Georges Bizet's Carmen in Nizny Novgorod.
+His first production was a staging of Georges Bizet's Carmen in Nizhny Novgorod.
 He served as the artistic director of the Bolshoi in 1952-1963 and 1973-1982 and was named a People's Artist of the USSR in 1961.
 His production of Vano Muradeli's opera The Great Friendship was the target of the second Zhdanov Ukase (1948), and it was he who first staged Sergei Prokofiev's War and Peace, in 1946.
 He took this opera to Italy for its first full staging there, in 1964.

 In 1965 in Moscow he directed the first Russian-language production of Benjamin Britten's A Midsummer Night's Dream.

-Career

 In 1972 Pokrovsky founded the Moscow Chamber Opera Theater with Gennady Rozhdestvensky, and he produced operas such as Igor Stravinsky's The Rake's Progress, Alfred Schnittke's Life with an Idiot, and in 1974 the first Soviet production of Dmitri Shostakovich's The Nose since 1929.

 In 1975 he took the Bolshoi Theatre on its first American tour.